-The seal housing tube will need a low profile that hugs the Air Locker in order to ensure clearance with the axle case when reinstalled into the axle assembly.
+The seal housing tube will need a low profile that hugs the diff housing, running below the Air Locker in order to ensure clearance with the axle case when reinstalled into the axle assembly.

-☐ Without using sharp, jagged tools such as pliers (usually your hands are the best tool for this job), bend the seal housing tube so that it closely follows the profile of the differential and protrudes through the bulkhead port in the differential housing (refer to Fig.10. and Fig.11.).
+Without using sharp, jagged tools such as pliers (usually your hands are the best tool for this job), bend the seal housing tube so that it closely follows the profile of the housing, running below the crown wheel and protruding through the bulkhead port (refer to Fig.11., Fig.12., and Fig 13.).